FIFA World Cup: Results

+Members of the reigning championship team, Spain.

-In all, 80 nations have played in at least one World Cup.
+In all, 84 nations have played in at least one World Cup.
 (Note: FIFA considers that the national team of Russia succeeds the Soviet Union, the national team of Serbia succeeds the Yugoslavia/Serbia and Montenegro, and the national teams of the Czech Republic and Slovakia succeed the Czechoslovakia.)
 Of these, eight national teams have won the World Cup, and they have added stars to their badges, with each star representing a World Cup victory.
 Uruguay, however, chose to display four stars on their badge, representing their two gold medals at the 1924 and 1928 Summer Olympics, which are recognized by FIFA as World Championships, and their two World Cup titles in 1930 and 1950.

-With five titles, Brazil are the most successful World Cup team and also the only nation to have played in every World Cup (22) to date.
+With five titles, Brazil are the most successful World Cup team and also the only nation to have played in every World Cup (23) to date.
 Brazil were also the first team to win the World Cup for the third (1970), fourth (1994) and fifth (2002) time.
 Italy (1934 and 1938) and Brazil (1958 and 1962) are the only nations to have won consecutive titles.
 West Germany (1982–1990) and Brazil (1994–2002) are the only nations to appear in three consecutive World Cup finals.
 Germany has made the most top-four finishes (13), medals (12), as well as the most finals (8).